Peter Ashworth’s Mavericks

 Mavericks.
 From Julian Cope to Adam Ant, the Clash to Leigh Bowery – photographer Peter Ashworth created some of the most scene-defining images of the 1980s and 90s.
 And now the legendary photographer is presenting ‘mavericks’.
 This first solo exhibition of his work debuted at The Gallery, Liverpool, and after adaptation is now showing at Lever Gallery in Clerkenwell, London.

 Ashworth captured both the fashion and music worlds.
 His iconic images adorned the record sleeves of the most famous, the avant garde and the scene-setters.
 These images, as powerful today as they were decades ago, helped forge a band’s aesthetic and how they wanted to be seen well before the digital era.

 “I’ve got a mink from Paris, a ring from Rome

 These are the landmarks on my map

 I’ve got just what I always wanted”

 Mari Wilson, ‘Just What I Always Wanted’ (music & lyrics by Tot Taylor / ©Songmatic Music)

-The exhibition has been curated and adapted for the Lever by the brilliant Duovision – Ops&Ops pal Martin Green and James Lawler – as part of their ‘Perpetual Provocateurs’ programme celebrating a generation of artists they describe as: “fearless, confrontational, creative, outsiders, rebellious and ageless”.
+The exhibition has been curated and adapted for the Lever Gallery by the brilliant Duovision – Ops&Ops pal Martin Green and James Lawler – as part of their ‘Perpetual Provocateurs’ programme.
+This celebrates a generation of artists whom they describe as: “fearless, confrontational, creative, outsiders, rebellious and ageless”.

 Peter Ashworth’s ‘mavericks’